davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 `;
 ```

-The system prompt tells the agent _how_ to talk; the machine tells it _when_.
+The system prompt also tells the agent _how_ to talk; the machine tells it _when_.
 Language lives in the shell, logic lives in the core.

 ## Boundaries